 Incremental Lift: Measuring Marketing Efforts Beyond Attribution

 Attribution models follow a predefined and simplistic calculation of the credit for each channel.
-So, if you are running a retargeting campaign with limited resources, unable to dig deep into the data, the attribution model can be a good choice as long as you’re aware of its limitations.
+Suppose you are running a user acquisition or retargeting campaign with limited resources to crunch and dig deep into data, the attribution model can be a good choice as long as you’re aware of its limitations.

-Why You Need to Look Beyond Attribution Model
+Why You Need to Look Beyond Attribution Models

-Attribution models rely on certain assumptions of the value of touchpoints.
-Some give a maximum share to the last touchpoint, some distribute the share among all touchpoints, and depending on strategy models, it can vary.
-As marketing analytics move towards a standard where decisions are data-driven and non-generalized, the assumption-based approach loses its value.
+Deterministic attribution models rely on certain assumptions of the value of touchpoints.
+Some give a maximum share to the last touchpoint, some distribute the share among different touchpoints.
+As marketing analytics move towards a standard where decisions are data-driven and need a higher level of accuracy, the assumption-based approach entails unnecessary bias.

 More Click-focus, Less Intent-focus

-The number of clicks remains fundamental of attribution models while ignoring the click intent of the user.
-It limits the marketer’s approach in understanding the user behavior and hence, optimizations with the campaign are also cramped.
+The number of clicks remains the fundamental block of attribution models while ignoring the conversion intent of the user.
+It limits the marketer’s approach to understanding user behavior holistically and linking it to campaign efforts and impact.

 Ignorance to Immeasurable Contributors